 Mere days after returning back from my trek across Iceland I was itching for adventure once again.
 In a panic to go somewhere I ended up rushing into a 4 day trip to Scotland, attempting to bike the Capital Trail.
 That didn’t end so well and it went against the lesson I learnt in Iceland, don’t rush!

-With all my vacation spent, I'd the chance to dream big for what I’d be doing next year.
+With all my vacation spent, I had the chance to dream big for what I’d be doing next year.
 Allotted 3 weeks of vacation, I needed a destination that was small enough that I could explore it relatively throughly within that time.
 Again I began looking at other island countries.
 After a tough battle between New Zealand and Korea, Korea won me over with the promise of sights, sounds and tastes that were completely foreign to me.
 The huge amount of possibility and the chance for discovery hooked me in as well as realizing they had invested heavily into cycling infrastructure.
 It would be an interesting change of pace coming from bikepacking on a mountain bike across Iceland and Scotland.
 This trip was going to be mostly on well established and paved paths.

 Finding the right time to go was a little trickier than Iceland.
 The climate in Korea varies drastically due to the presence of the monsoon season.
 Just as I wanted to avoid being turned into a popsicle in Icelandic weather, I also want to avoid being drenched in continuous rain whilst in Korea.